 Wiping out the “infection” can mean creating an entirely new file server, or simply wiping out share directories and files (depending on the extent of the issue).
 In any case, eradicating the offending code and its impact will likely need to be handled completely before a file recovery, and is not addressed in this discussion.
 Consult with qualified security resources and guidance to ensure your environment is ready for file recovery.

-While it may not be necessary to delete all the files from the Azure File Share (as they may not all be encrypted / infected) it may be necessary, and Azure Backup has the ability to restore the entire share (assuming you have properly configured backups!).
+It is not neccessary to delete the files from the Azure File Share (as they may not all be encrypted / infected) – you can restore the Azure File Share to another (new) Azure File share.

 “Connect” will provide instructions on how to connect to that specific share from a Windows (or other) host: